Vulcan is a browser-based workspace for creating, checking, simulating, and submitting Home Energy Model (HEM) inputs.

 Adjust the north offset to make drawing easier.
 Canvas drawing snaps by default to right angles (and other elements), so adjusting the offset so this is possible will make input creation easier.

-You can also add an image overlay (such as a floorplan) and trace over it, or import files from CAD softwares such as Sketchup and Revit (in IFC4 format) where appropriate.
+You can also add an image overlay (such as a floorplan) and trace over it, or import files from CAD tools such as SketchUp and Revit (in IFC4 format) where appropriate.

 Then use the drawing tools to create the dwelling shape and elements.